geek-cookbook/geek-cookbook/manuscript/recipes/gitlab-runner.md

 ## Chef's Notes 📓

 1. You'll note that I setup 2 runners.
-One is locked to a single project (this cookbook build), and the other is a shared runner.
+One is locked to a single project (*this cookbook build*), and the other is a shared runner.
 I wanted to ensure that one runner was always available to run CI for this project, even if I'd tied up another runner on something heavy-duty, like a container build.
 Customize this to your use case.
 2. Originally I deployed runners in the same stack as GitLab, but I found that they would frequently fail to start properly when I launched the stack.
-I think that this was because the runners started so quickly (and GitLab starts so slowly!), that they always started up reporting that the GitLab instance was invalid or unavailable.
+I think that this was because the runners started so quickly (*and GitLab starts **sooo** slowly!*), that they always started up reporting that the GitLab instance was invalid or unavailable.
 I had issues with CI builds stuck permanently in a "pending" state, which were only resolved by restarting the runner.
 Having the runners deployed in a separate stack to GitLab avoids this problem.